Baguage/pyqualtrics/README.md

 Unofficial python SDK for Qualtrics API

-# API Documentation

-The Qualtrics REST API allows you to query our system using a simple URL syntax.
-All requests are simple GET or POST requests that return XML or JSON.
-Official API documenation is available on https://survey.qualtrics.com/WRAPI/ControlPanel/docs.php This library uses API v2.5

 # System requirements

 Python 2.7 only.

 Requires setuptools.
-Run `python ez_setup.py` command if you do not have setuptools installed in your virtual environment.
+It might be already installed on your system, but if not you can use `ez_setup.py` script to install setuptools.

 # Installation